LightningCreations/lc-coreutils/README.md

 * The link test suite, as well as the ln tests which mention `hard` links (ie. `ln-hard-target`) will fail on filesystems which do not support hard links (such as FAT32).
 * Most of the above tests will fail if the source and build directories are on different file systems.
 * The nohup testsuite hangs indefinately, and is presently disabled.
+* 3 of the mkdir tests are checking for proper handling of the `--mode` (mkdir-mode-short, mkdir-mode-long, and mkdir-mode-suid).
+ These tests will likely fail on a filesystem which doesn't have permissions, may fail on NTFS (mkdir-mode-suid will likely fail on ntfs).

 Beyond the known failures,
  any test suite failure is a bug and should be reported to the lc-coreutils issue tracker,